 Got a spare hour or two?
 Why not try our audio tour of the West End, voiced by the British acting icon Ian McKellen.
 All you need is your phone, the app, and your walking boots – it’s the perfect introduction to the stories behind some of the capital’s most fascinating buildings.

 Whether you’re in London for the day, here for a week or you live in London, there’s so much to do in the West End.
 Start planning with our Visit Theatreland guide so you don’t waste a second.

 Where can I eat in London’s West End?

 There are literally thousands of restaurants in the West End; some serving the best food in the world.
 But which West End restaurant should you visit?
 Whether you’re looking for a quick cheap eat or a lavish Michelin Star feast, there’s literally something for everyone.

 And if you buy your ticket with Ofﬁcial London Theatre or TKTS, you can take advantage of some brilliant meal deals.
-From 30% off at Zima to 25% off at Boulevard Brasserie, and a whole lot more, you’ll experience a lot more than a brilliant West End show with your ticket.
+From set menus to up to 25% off some top West End restaurants, and a whole lot more, you’ll experience a lot more than a brilliant West End show with your ticket.